Surgical wound care - closed

 - Put the old dressing, tape, and other trash in the plastic bag.
 Seal the bag and throw it away.

-If you have non-dissolvable stitches or staples, the provider will remove them.
+If you have non-dissolvable stitches or staples, your health care provider will remove them.
 Do not pull at your stitches or try to remove them on your own.

 Bathing or Showering

-Your provider will let you know when it is OK to shower or bathe after surgery.
+Your surgeon will let you know when it is OK to shower or bathe after surgery.
 Usually it is fine to shower after 24 hours.
 Keep in mind:

 - Showers are better than baths because the wound doesn't soak in the water.
 Soaking the wound could cause it to reopen or become infected.

 - Remove the dressing before bathing unless told otherwise.
 Some dressings are waterproof.
-The provider may suggest covering the wound with a plastic bag to keep it dry.
+Your surgeon may suggest covering the wound with a plastic bag to keep it dry.

-- If your provider gives the OK, gently rinse the wound with water as you bathe.
+- If your surgeon gives the OK, gently rinse the wound with water as you bathe.
 Do not rub or scrub the wound.

 - Do not use lotions, powders, cosmetics, or any other skin care products on the wound.